limyreth/pacman_generator/README.rst

   - **1 energizer, check for ticks it should remain vulnerable and then the tick after that when it no longer should be (6 seconds and 1 tick past that)**

-  - TODO **1 energizer, then straight to the next, then time check again of when it should still be there, and when it no longer should be**
+  - **1 energizer, then straight to the next, then time check again of when it should still be there, and when it no longer should be**

 - A fruit spawns after 70 and 170 dots.
 They remain for 10sec.